Of Commerce, Counsel & the Coin

 Covert action, regime change

-Chartered in 1947.
-The instrument of choice for the managed transition of governments judged insufficiently cooperative.
-The euphemism in current use is "colour revolution."
+Chartered in 1947, it remains the instrument of choice for the managed transition of governments judged insufficiently cooperative, an operation whose current euphemism is “colour revolution.”

 Agency